-Each week, from September 28 through November 16, we’ll introduce the work of a new artist in the exhibition on Magazine.
+Each week, from September 28 through November 16, 2020, we introduced the work of a new artist in the exhibition on Magazine.

 How do photographs speak to one another?
 Companion Pieces: New Photography 2020 traces conversations between images.
 Some happen between paired or pendant pictures that rely upon one another to convey a shared message; others use the visual rhyme or echoes that reverberate across multiple prints or in montage; still others occur between distinct photographic series that, woven together, deliver new or more complex accounts of the world.